posreadyxp/AT-Tool/README.md

 **How?**

-For help, please, create pull request or issues with tweaks-file or batch file fix.
+For help, please, create pull request or issue with tweaks-file or batch file fix.